songkamongkol/pipeline-lib/README.md

         docker pull registry.oriontest.net/traffic-center

->*Note: in the production environment, step 1 will be handled by Route53*
+>*NOTE: in the production environment, step 1 will be handled by Route53*